PhD, University of St Andrews, UK

-Associate Professor Xiaoqi Feng is an NHMRC Career Development Fellow in the UNSW School of Population Health and an Adjunct Professor with the National Institute of Environmental Health at China CDC.
+Associate Professor Xiaoqi Feng is an NHMRC Career Development Fellow in the UNSW School of Population Health and an Honorary Professorial Fellow at the George Institute for Global Health, Australia.
+She was an Adjunct Professor with the National Institute of Environmental Health at China CDC.

 Xiao leads a program of research focused on enhancing population wellbeing through identifying modifiable environmental factors (e.g. disadvantage, urban green space, food environment) that shape health and developmental trajectories and inequities among newborns, children, adolescents and adults across the lifecourse.
 She has authored >160 publications, led major research projects (funding >$19.4M, including NHMRC, Heart Foundation), and successfully translated her research into policy and practice.

 Xiao’s population health research has enabled councils with a public health/social licence to implement urban greening strategies.
 For example, her research informed the City of Sydney’s $377M strategy to plant 700 new trees annually for 10 years and reach 40% green cover by 2050.
 She’s enabling new conversations on empowering young and diverse communities of scientists in Australia as the founding director of a network on rapid urbanisation and population health (RUPH) in UNSW.
 Internationally, she leads a NHMRC/UKRI-funded research collaboration and is an elected council member and education committee chair for the International Society for Environmental Epidemiology Asia-Western Pacific Chapter.
 Xiao has won multiple research awards, and is a finalist for the 2021 Women’s Agenda Emerging Leadership Award in Climate Action.